venu-n/django-getting-started/README.md

 2) Create a virtual environment (https://peps.python.org/pep-0405/) and activate the same
 3) Install Django within the virtual environment
 4) On the command prompt run,
-  4.1) "django-admin startproject mysite" to create a project 4.2) "python manage.py runserver" to run the django webserver
+  4.1) "django-admin startproject mysite && cd mysite" to create a project 4.2) "python manage.py runserver" to run the django webserver
 5) On your browser, visit "http://127.0.0.1:8000/" to access the site
 6) On command prompt run,